 The EuroHPC JU will launch the procurement for the acquisition and operation of the quantum computers.
-The quantum computers will be hosted in the Hosting Entity selected in the Call for Expression of Interest EUROHPC-2023-CEI-QC- 01.
+The quantum computers will be hosted in the Hosting Entity selected in the Call for Expression of Interest EUROHPC-2023-CEI-QC-01.
 The quantum computers should aim to incorporate to the maximum extent competitive European technology.
-The aim is to support multiple
+The aim is to support multiple proposals with diversity in technology and applications, in order to give European HPC users access to as many different quantum technologies and applications as possible.

-Pursuant to Article 10 of the EuroHPC JU Regulation, the EuroHPC JU will be the owner of the quantum computers.
+Pursuant to Article 12 of the EuroHPC JU Regulation, the EuroHPC JU will be the owner of the quantum computers.
 The Union's contribution from Digital Europe Programme (DEP) funds should cover up to 50% of the acquisition costs plus up to 50% of the operating costs of the quantum computer.
 The EuroHPC JU estimates that an EU contribution of up to EUR 40 million and an equivalent EUR 40 million MS contribution would allow for the acquisition, operation and integration of at least three quantum computers.